 Adapted from my Folk music of China (p.196):

 During the 1958 Great Leap Forward (or Backward, as it’s known), Dingxian and particularly Xushui counties became model counties for the relentless drive to full communization.
-Notable for its revolutionary fervour at this time was the “Great Leap Forward Songs-for winds association” of Qianminzhuang commune in Xushui.
+At the height of the Leap back in August 1958, Chairman Mao visited communes there.
+In Dasigexiang district just southeast of Xushui county-town, Dasigezhuang village was now renamed the 4th August brigade.
+Notable for its revolutionary fervour at this time was the “Great Leap Forward Songs-for winds association” of Qianminzhuang brigade in Xushui, which performed for this visit.

 The propaganda of the Leap makes a stark contrast with the grim realities of the period, with villages throughout the area suffering from crop failure, famine, and social disruption.